-The jury heard how McDougal, had tried to bribe Mrs Grey, their lodger, who had unfortunately discovered the naked body of murdered Docherty under a pile of straw at the foot of Burke’s bed.
+The jury heard how McDougal, had tried to bribe Mrs Gray, their lodger, who had unfortunately discovered the naked body of murdered Mary Docherty under a pile of straw at the foot of Burke’s bed.

-Meeting on the stairs in the narrow passageways that surrounded Burke’s lodging house, Nelly McDougal pleaded with Mrs Grey to ‘hold her tongue’ at what she had just discovered.
+Meeting on the stairs in the narrow passageways surrounding Burke’s lodging house, Nelly pleaded with Mrs Gray to ‘hold her tongue’ at what she had just discovered.

-It could be worth up to £10 per week to her she said if she would say no more about the body.
-But alas Grey could not be bought.
+It could be worth up to £10 per week to her she said, if she would say no more about the body.
+But alas, the Gray’s could not be bought.

 It took just 50 minutes for the jury to reach their verdict of ‘Not Proven’, to which Burke turned to his wife saying ‘Nelly, you’re out of the scrape’.

 From here, both Burke and Nelly were taken to Parliament House where they remained for the rest of the day.
 Early Boxing Day morning, the pair journeyed to Calton Jail where Burke was escorted immediately into the condemned cell.

 Nelly McDougal was sent to Falkirk the day after being recognised on the streets of Edinburgh, but little good it did her.